 Further, via this site you can access the materials Mel has been involved in creating for various organisations, including Learning and Teaching Scotland on Graphic Novels in the Curriculum and Graphic Novels at Key Stage 3 from BookTrust.

 Mel is a researcher and lecturer, as well as a trainer.
-She is a Senior Lecturer at Northumbria University specialising in teaching and research relating to children and young people, literature and media and has a huge interest in visual literacies.
+She is an Associate Professor at Northumbria University specialising in teaching and research relating to children and young people, literature and media and has a huge interest in visual literacies.
 She is a National Teaching Fellow and writes about Teaching and Learning in Higher Education in the UK.
 This writing has also encompassed advising on successfully completing a Humanities PhD in Britain.
 Tome Reader offers support, guidance and humour about this particular academic challenge.

 Her doctoral thesis was on British women's memories of their girlhood comics reading, which ties in to her training work, and her MA thesis also focused on comics.
 She has published a number of articles and chapters related to this research and about other aspects of comics, graphic novels and manga.
 She has presented papers at many conferences and has been involved in organising strands on comics, pedagogy and visual literacies.